MPBHU/bse_gc_aae/README.md

 - Acemoglu, Daron, Simon Johnson, and James A. Robinson.
 2001.
 “The Colonial Origins of Comparative Development: An Empirical Investigation.” *American Economic Review, 91* (5): 1369-1401.

-- Lundborg, Petter, Erik Plug, and Astrid W ̈urtz Rasmussen.
+- Lundborg, Petter, Erik Plug, and Astrid Würtz Rasmussen.
 2017.
 “Can Women Have Children and a Career?
 IV Evidence from IVF Treatments.” *American Economic Review, 107* (6): 1611-37.